mwilliamsonholmes/Game-Final/README.md

 ## Technology

-We're using a Postgresql as database server to store our tables with users, games, scores and modes of games.
+We're using PostgreSQL as a database server to store our tables with users, games, scores and modes of games.
 A back-end server using express to put our queries at disposal and at the same time taking care to our multiplayer sessions with websockets.
 At the front-end we have a single page rendered by React and the game we use the Phaser API.
 The movements and voice commands are assisted by jstracking and annyang libraries.